tokay-lang/tokay-lang.github.io/content/_index.md

 # About

 Tokay is a programming language designed for ad-hoc parsing.

+Tokay is a language made to quickly create solutions in text processing problems.
+This can either be just simple extractions from any data, but also parsing the entire data, and turning it into a structured parse tree or abstract syntax tree for further tasks.

+Therefore, Tokay provides both a language for simple one-liners, but also features to create tools for code-analysis, refactoring, interpreters, compilers, transpilers or even entire domain specific languages.
+Even Tokay's own language parser is implemented with Tokay itself.

-It is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
-It might also be useful as a general purpose scripting language, but mainly focuses on processing textual input and work on trees with information extracted from this input.
+Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy and design principles.
+It might also serve as a general purpose scripting language, but it mainly focuses on processing textual input and work on trees with information extracted from this input.

-The language was designed to quickly create solutions in text processing problems, which can be just simple pattern matching but even major things.
-Therefore Tokay provides both a language for simple one-liners but also facilites to create programs like code-analysis and refactoring tools, including interpreters or compilers.
-For example, Tokay's own language parser is implemented in Tokay itself.

-Tokay is a very young project and gains much potential.
-Volunteers are welcome!

 # Features